aaronbieber/coaching-site/content/_index.md

 * Learn entirely new ways of engaging with their roles

-Are you ready to start your next adventure?
+* Resolve interpersonal, team, and company frustrations

+When you're ready to take the next step toward what you really want, find one of the blue buttons.

 {{< spacer >}}